 - For the purposes of the ADA, the “Duties & Responsibilities” listed are essential job functions

-- Work is normally performed in a typical interior/classroom work environment, with typical classroom noise and other disruptions
+- Work is normally performed in a typical interior/classroom and office work environment, with typical school-related noise and other disruptions

 - Normal vision and hearing abilities are required to interact with students, parents, faculty, and staff, and with school equipment

 - Ability to occasionally lift up to 50 lbs